Colt Brennan: Hartford Colonials

 On June 3, 2011, Brennan signed with the Hartford Colonials in the United Football League for the 2011 season.
-The league suspended operations of the Colonials on August 10, 2011.
-Brennan was not selected by any of the four remaining UFL teams in a dispersal draft held on August 15, 2011.
+The league suspended operations of the Colonials on August 10.
+Brennan was not selected by any of the four remaining UFL teams in a dispersal draft held on August 15.

 Saskatchewan Roughriders

 On February 28, 2012, Brennan signed with the Saskatchewan Roughriders of the Canadian Football League.
 The announcement was widely reported online and attracted widespread attention in its aftermath.
-Although he was expected to be the backup, the Roughriders later signed former NFL journeyman J. T. O'Sullivan, pushing Brennan down in the depth chart.
-Brennan was released on June 11, 2012.
+Although he was expected to be the third-string backup behind Darian Durant and Drew Willy, the Roughriders later signed former NFL journeyman J. T. O'Sullivan, pushing Brennan down in the depth chart.
+Brennan was released on June 11.

 Los Angeles Kiss

 On October 29, 2013, Brennan was assigned to the Los Angeles Kiss of the Arena Football League.
-However, he was cut by the Kiss on March 8, 2014 after being diagnosed with a brain injury resulting from a 2010 car crash (see below).
+However, he was cut by the Kiss on March 8, 2014, after being diagnosed with a brain injury resulting from a 2010 car crash (see below).
 Brennan's experience with the Kiss became the focus of the first episode of 4th and Loud, a reality television series about the team.

 Personal life

 Brennan was a communications major.
 On December 16, 2007, Brennan received his Bachelor of Arts in communications and a 27-second standing ovation.
 Hawaii-based venture capitalist Barry Weinman wore Brennan's No. 15 jersey while delivering the commencement address at the 2007 graduation.

-His cousin Brent Brennan is a college football coach who has been the head coach at San Jose State since 2017.
+His cousin Brent Brennan is a college football coach who was the head coach at San Jose State from 2017 to 2023 and at Arizona beginning at the start of the 2024 season.